 - Dedicated resources can start with only one person and should not necessarily be a developer.
 This might be a QA, designer, business analyst, etc.

 - Good vendors offer the client to be a part of the hiring process.
-This includes participation in the interview, a review of the technical tests results and making a final decision between the candidates with various technical skills and cost.
+This includes participation in the interview, reviewing the results of the technical test, and making a final decision between the candidates with various technical skills and costs.

-- Dedicated teams are the best option for long-term support, maintenance and gradual work on software products.
-The main reason for this is that with the time the team is starting to become stakeholders of the product and functions as internal staff.
-Potentially, this type of outsourcing contracts can last for dozens of years.
+- Dedicated teams are the best option for long-term support, maintenance, and gradual work on software products.
+The main reason for this is that with time the team is starting to become stakeholders of the product and functions as internal staff.
+Potentially this type of outsourcing contract can last for dozens of years.

-- Despite the commonly held opinion that companies use outsourcing software projects for the purposes of cutting the costs, that is not exactly the case.
+- Despite the commonly held opinion that companies use outsourcing software projects for the purpose of cutting costs, that is not exactly the case.
 It is quite hard to get a team of 5 engineers in Western Europe or the US in a couple of months and put it on track.
 Applying IT outsourcing models solves this issue completely.
-For example, Nordic countries are experiencing the strong lack of qualified developers for the past couple of years.
-Countries with the mature IT outsourcing industry like Ukraine completely solves this issue for them.
+For example, Nordic countries are experiencing a strong lack of qualified developers for the past couple of years.
+Countries with a mature IT outsourcing industry, like Ukraine, completely solve this issue for them.

-The Dedicated Development Center or the Offshore Development Center is basically the same dedicated team outsourcing model with some global differences.
-Enterprises use this model in case they don’t have an internal IT department capable of the full cycle of software development.
-In opposite to the dedicated team model, where external specialists are used rather as an augmentation to the in-house IT team, dedicated centers are used to outsource the whole IT processes on the service provider’s premise.
+The dedicated development center or the offshore development center is basically the same dedicated team outsourcing model with some global differences.
+Enterprises use this model in case they don’t have an internal IT department capable of the full software development cycle.
+Unlike the dedicated team model, where external specialists are used rather as an augmentation to the in-house IT team, dedicated centers are used to outsource the whole IT processes on the service provider’s premise.

-With this approach, the contractor functions more on the administrative side and is responsible for staffing, housing, supplying and HR management.
-Cost per resource or the management fee is the commonly used options among the software development pricing models mentioned in the previous section.
+With this approach, the contractor functions more on the administrative side and is responsible for staffing, housing, supply, and HR management.
+Cost per resource or the management fee is the commonly used option among the software development pricing models mentioned in the previous section.
 The hourly rate would be extremely cost-inefficient for the customer who needs the offshore development center.
-The rest of the dedicated development team perks such as zero hiring cost and access to the deeper pool of the talents are also valid for the offshore development center.
+The rest of the dedicated development team’s perks, such as zero hiring costs and access to a deeper pool of talent, are also valid for the offshore development center.

 The types of contracts in software project management are pretty flexible.
-There is no one size fits all solution but everybody can find something that will work well with the project of a particular scale and different goals.
+There is no one size fits all solution, but everybody can find something that will work well with a project of a particular scale and different goals.

 - The size of the team